MohammadMaftoun/Text-Classification-Projects/README.md

     IMDB: A dataset of movie reviews with binary sentiment labels (positive/negative).
     CoronavirusTweets
-    Emotions dataset for NLP : Collection of documents and its emotions, It helps greatly in NLP Classification tasks E-commerce Text classification: A dataset based on Electronics, Household, Books, Clothing and accessories, covers 80%.
+    Emotions dataset for NLP: Collection of documents and their emotions, It helps greatly in NLP Classification tasks E-commerce Text classification: A dataset based on Electronics, Household, Books, Clothing, and accessories, covers 80%.
-    SMS spam: It includes  a set of SMS-tagged messages that have been collected for SMS Spam research.
+    SMS spam: It includes  a set of SMS-tagged messages collected for SMS Spam research.
     Emotion Detection
     Medical Text Dataset